Equivalent birational embeddings II: divisors: Plane curves

-To simplify notations we will call $\overline{C}$ all strict transform of $C$ along this chain of elementary transformations.
-Let us understand better this process.
-Let $p\in \overline{C}$ be a point of multiplicity $m$.
-Let $\phi:\F_a\map \F_{a\pm1}$ be the elementary transformation centered at $p$.
-If $p\in C_0$ then the elementary transformation moves the singularity away from the exceptional section.
-Note that $\phi(\overline{C})$ has a new point $q$ of multiplicity
+Hence after finitely many of those modifications this produces a pair $(\F_h,\overline{C})$ with canonical singularities.
+Next we want to move the canonical singularities away from the exceptional section $C^h_0$.
+To do this we apply again a chain of elementary transformations centered on canonical points contained in the exceptional section.
+Let us understand better the latter chain.
+Let $p\in \overline{C}\cap C_0$ be a non terminal point.
+That is $\mult_p\overline{C}=\frac{d-m_1}2$.
+Let $\phi:\F_h\map \F_{h+1}$ be the elementary transformation centered at $p$.
+Then $\phi(\overline{C})$ has a new point $q\not\subset C_0^h$ of multiplicity